Our Services

 If your EDS feels extreme, persistent, and out of proportion to your lifestyle, it's worth considering whether something more is going on.

-To help identify whether your symptoms might be related to a specific sleep disorder, you can use this free AI-powered Narcolepsy symptom checker to get personalized insights based on your unique experience.
+To help identify whether your symptoms might be related to a specific sleep disorder, you can check if what you're experiencing aligns with Narcolepsy using this free AI-powered symptom checker to get personalized insights in just a few minutes.

 Ironically, caffeine can make your sleep worse.